The Best Way to Clean Your Windows

 Sometimes, all your windows need to look brand new is a thorough cleaning.
 Especially after a hot, humid summer, the glass can get a little dingy.
 Or, perhaps seriously dingy, depending on your circumstances.
-When the typical combination of spray cleaner(s), paper towels, and elbow grease just aren’t cutting it, we have some tips from the pros for you to try.
+When the typical combination of spray cleaner(s), paper towels, and elbow grease just aren’t cutting it, we have some tips to clean your windows from the pros.

 Not only is it hard on your hands, but also it can actually make the problem of dust and dirt on windows worse.
 Did you know that excessive rubbing with wadded-up paper towels and/or newspaper can leave a static charge behind?
 Apart from just moving the dirt around (rather than removing it), this energy only serves to attract more dust.
 So, as soon as you move away, your windows are left looking just as dirty as before—if not worse.